sodadata/docs/soda-sql/examples/examples-by-metric.md

 ### avg_length

+The average length of string values in a column.

-Coming soon.
+Example coming soon.

 ### distinct

+The number of rows that contain distinct values, relative to the column.
 Use with `metric_groups: duplicates` at table or column level.
 See [Metric groups and dependencies]({% link soda-sql/documentation/sql_metrics.md %}#metric-groups-and-dependencies).

 Scan YAML:
 ```yaml